 In this section, the variability of the LS bias between flights, campaigns and tropopause altitudes is investigated.
-Figure 7 shows the observed humidity distribution within a 3-km layer above the tTP, i.e., the area of the strongest LS moist bias.
-The observed humidity values of all flights range from 1×10^{-2} to 4×10^{-3} g kg-1 and their interquartile range strongly varies between the individual flights, which presumably relates to differences in the flight level, the tropopause altitude and the synoptic situation.
-During summer (CIRRUS-HL) and fall campaigns (NAWDEX, WISE) the range of observed humidity is larger compared to the winter campaign (NARVAL).
-It is furthermore noticeable that intra-campaign variations (i.e., synoptic variability) of observed humidity exceed the seasonal variability.
-Per flight, the median LS bias (Fig. 7b) varies from 0.2 (15 %) to 1.4 (164 %), but a positive bias is detected for each flight.
-Whereas the magnitude of the bias shows no obvious correlation with the LS moisture distribution, the moist bias appears to be smaller in winter (NARVAL) compared to fall (NAWDEX, WISE).
-Interestingly, the moist bias during the CIRRUS-HL summer campaign is remarkably strong.
+Figure 7 shows the observed humidity distribution within a 3 km layer above the tTP, i.e. the main area of the LS bias.
+For each flight, the observed median humidity values range from $1 \times 10^{-2}$ to $4 \times 10^{-3}$ g kg-1 and the interquartile range strongly vary between the individual flights, which presumably relates to differences in the flight level, the tropopause altitude, and the synoptic situation.

+325 During summer (Cirrus-HL) and fall campaigns (NAWDEX, WISE) the range of observed humidity is larger compared to the winter campaign (NARVAL).
+It is furthermore noticeable, that intra-campaign variations (=synoptic variability) of observed humidity exceed the seasonal variability.
+Per flight, the median LS bias (Fig. 7b) varies from 0.2 (15 %) to 1.4 (164 %) but a positive bias is detected for each flight.
+Whereas the magnitude of the bias shows no obvious correlation with the LS moisture distribution, the bias appears to be smaller in winter (NARVAL) compared to fall (NAWDEX, WISE).
+Interestingly, the bias

+330 during the Cirrus-HL summer campaign is remarkably strong.
 The number of observations that is available for each flight is strongly variable between a few and several hundred thousand (Fig. 7c).

-Figure 7: Distributions of (a) the observed humidity and (b) the humidity bias and (c) the number of data points for the layer 0 to 3 km above the tTP.
+Figure 7: Distributions of (a) the observed humidity and (b) the humidity bias and (c) the number of data points for the layer 0 to +3 km above the thermal tropopause.
 The average observed humidity and bias for all flights is given by the magenta lines in (a) and (b).
 The boxes in (a) and (b) define the interquartile range located around the median (black) and the whiskers illustrate the 5th/95th percentile.
-The different campaigns are colour-coded as in Fig. 1.
+The different campaigns are color-coded as in Fig. 1.

-The average profile of the bias and the number of observations for campaigns with an increased data coverage is shown in Fig. 8.
-The data availability is very different across the campaigns (Fig. 8b).
-During NAWDEX and WISE a large number of observations is present between -5 km below and 4 km above the tTP.
-CIRRUS-HL provides approximately half as much data at each altitude except for altitudes beyond 3 km above the tTP where little data is available.
-Due to frequent low flight levels during the seven NARVAL flights, only a small number of observations is available beyond 1 km above the tTP.
-The general structure with a pronounced positive bias, a local minimum at the tropopause and a decrease towards the highest altitudes is apparent for all campaigns (Fig. 8a), although significant differences can be identified across the campaigns.
+For each campaign, the average profile of the bias and the number of observations is shown in Fig. 8.
+The data availability, particularly at highest altitudes, is very different across the campaigns (Fig. 8b).
+During NAWDEX and WISE a large number of observations is present between -5 km below and +4 km above the tTP.
+Cirrus-HL provides approximately half as much data at each altitude except for altitudes beyond +3 km above the tTP where little data is available.
+The EURECA and the NARVAL2 campaigns provide observations above the tropopause only during one flight so the small number of measurements limit the interpretation.
+Due to frequent low flight levels during the six NARVAL flights, only a small number of observations is available beyond +1 km above the tTP.
+The general structure including a pronounced positive bias, a local minimum at the tropopause, and a decrease towards the highest altitudes is maintained throughout the campaigns (Fig. 8a) although significant

+345 differences can be identified across the campaigns.
 For the fall campaigns in two successive years (NAWDEX and WISE) a similar shape of the bias is observed across the entire profile.
-The maximum moist bias is located at approximately the same altitude, and a similar decrease beyond this maximum is observed.
-However, the magnitude of the LS moist bias is slightly higher for NAWDEX (0.6, 50 %) compared to WISE (0.5, 40 %).
-During summer (CIRRUS-HL), a stronger moist bias is detected exceeding 1.2 (130 %) at its maximum.
+The maximum bias is located at approximately the same altitude, and a similar decrease beyond this maximum is observed.
+However, the magnitude of the LS bias is slightly higher for NAWDEX (0.6, 50 %) compared to WISE (0.5, 40 %).
+During summer (Cirrus-HL), a strong bias is detected exceeding 1.20 (130 %) at its maximum.
 Compared to fall, the summer bias is increased by a factor of 2-3.
-During winter (NARVAL), the LS moist bias is small (0.3, ~23 %) and not substantially higher than the upper-tropospheric bias, but the limited representativity due to the low number of observations should be noted here.
+During winter (NARVAL), the LS 350 bias is small (0.3, ~23 %) and not significantly higher than the upper-tropospheric bias, but the limited representativity due to the low number of observations should be noted here.